s-waitz/master-thesis-code/README.md

        file_path='input_path_with_datasets/',
        ignore_columns=('source_id','target_id'))
 ```
 Both datasets (source and target), in this case dbpedia_viaf and dbpedia_dnb, have to be in the same folder which is passed to the function via file_path.
-The datasets in the folder "/data/" are already prepared for the use with deepmatcher.
+The datasets in the folder "master-thesis-code/data/" are already prepared for the use with deepmatcher.
 The parameter settings for all other methods and datasets can be taken from the respective experiment notebooks and from the file run.py.
 To reproduce the experiments with the settings DM1 and DM2, following parameter changes are necessary:
-DM1: keep_model = False, split_validation=False
-DM2: keep_model = False, split_validation=True
+DM1: keep_model = False, split_validation=False; DM2: keep_model = False, split_validation=True

 ## Ditto